YJPL/soon/README.md

 ## Almost ready

 Since you wanted to install Jekyll anyway, *Soon* comes with all the usual starting folders to run a complete Jekyll site or blog.
 This means you can style and test your site in the background.
-Once your are happy with your layouts for posts, pages, collections and anything else in your site assets you can just overwrite this index.
+Publish your *Soon* page.
+Once your are happy with your layouts for posts, pages, collections and anything else in your site assets you can just overwrite everything and push your live site.

 Get [Soon](https://github.com/YJPL/soon/).